OptiMaL-PSE-Lab/DD-Hierarchical/README.md

 # DD-Hierarchical
-Exploring data-driven techniques for the hierarchical integration of planning, scheduling, and control
+Exploring data-driven techniques for the hierarchical integration of planning, scheduling, and control.

+Test